 Bamboo clothing and other sun protective apparel are becoming popular alternatives to sunscreen, but what else is there?
 UV exposure is harmful to your skin so it’s important you stay protected, but sunscreen is not your only option.
-There are a lot of reasons you might want to avoid sunscreen – maybe it’s an allergic reaction, general discomfort, or you just want to avoid covering your body in chemicals.
-Regardless of your reason, there are a lot of ways to stay protected throughout your day without covering your body in chemicals.
+There are a lot of reasons you might want to avoid sunscreen.
+Maybe it’s an allergic reaction, general discomfort, or you just want to avoid covering your body in chemicals.
+Regardless of your reason, there are a lot of ways to stay protected throughout your day without applying chemicals to your skin.

 Sun Protective Clothing

 The number one option would be to simply wear clothing designed for sun protection.
 Keeping your skin physically covered with clothing will act as a natural barrier.
 However, not all clothing actually protects you from UV rays.
 To know if it’s designed that way, simply look for its UPF rating.
 The below chart gives a quick breakdown of how ASTM defined the various UPF ratings:

 Our SUN BOUND line of bamboo clothing is all UPF 50 and designed with breathability and comfort in mind.
 To get maximum protection, you should cover as much of your skin as possible.
 This means when given the choice between a short sleeve shirt and long sleeve shirt, go with the long sleeve.
 This same logic applies to your lower body as well.
 In addition to keeping your torso and arms covered with UPF clothing, make sure to do the same for your legs.